Arvados 2.3.0 Release Notes

 Data access fixes

 WebDAV caching fix improves performance on huge collections.
-PySDK FUSE driver locking fix further increases its robustness.
+Fixed occasional mount point deadlock bugs in the PySDK FUSE driver (arv-mount).

 Error reporting fixes